 AIM Program Blog

 The AIM Program at Marquette University began in 2005.
-Since then over 180 undergraduate students have participated in the program.
+Since then over 200 undergraduate students have participated in the program.
 Our alumni can be found in leading investment companies throughout the country - and the world.
 As the first undergraduate partner with the CFA Institute, we take pride in our students' successful placements and CFA exam pass rates.
+In 2014 we added our second track: Private Equity & Banking.
 Please feel free to contact us at:email@example.com